Sichroteph/speedometer-master/README.md

 There are two limitations that did not bother me much for my specific usage but needs to be issued in the long term :
 1) Android automatically connects to the first bluetooth device registered.
 So in order to test the code I suggest you to remove the others.
-2) While the connection is solid, when it drops the Android code doesn't try to connect again.
+2) While the connection is solid (I left them paired for weeks), when it drops the Android code doesn't try to connect again.
 If Android tries to send a command at this time then the program will crash.

 The Android app is designed to stay alwyas on.
 It displays a black screen when it is in alarm mode.
-Tunrning off the screen will probably make the connection drop.
+Turning off the screen will probably make the connection drop.